pulsejet/memories/docs/hw-transcoding.md

   output-www-data.mp4
 ```

-!!! tip "Beware of old FFMPEG and driver versions"
+!!! warning "Beware of old ffmpeg and driver versions"

-In some cases, package repositories may distribute old ffmpeg versions that do not support some modern hardware (For example, the available version of the media driver for the current debian image used by Nextcloud only supports up to the 10th generation Intel Ice Lake CPUs).
-To ensure you have a compatible version, you may want to remove your existing ffmpeg version and build the drivers and `ffmpeg` from source.
+    Some package repositories distribute old ffmpeg versions that do not support some modern hardware. (e.g., the VA-API driver installed by `apt` in the current debian image used by Nextcloud only supports up to 10th generation Intel Ice Lake CPUs).
+To ensure you have a compatible version, you may want to remove your existing ffmpeg version and build the drivers and ffmpeg from source.
 [This script](https://github.com/pulsejet/go-vod/blob/master/build-ffmpeg.sh) for VA-API or [this one](https://github.com/pulsejet/go-vod/blob/master/build-ffmpeg-nvidia.sh) for NVENC might be useful.

 ### Docker